 The Absent Listener is a series of pieces derived exclusively from long duration soundscape recordings made at my home, a rural property 22 KM west of the village of South River, Ontario, Canada.
 The recordings ran unattended anywhere from 24 to 120 hours.
 I approached the recording process in this way so that my presence has a recordist had as little influence as possible on anything that might be heard in the recordings.
 Also, it was a way for me to keep listening to the soundscape of a rural property that was important to me while circumstances in my life were causing me to spend a lot of time away from it.

-The project began in February-May 2019 with an “open microphone” soundscape stream hosted on the locusonus world-wide network of open microphones.
-My stream is still available from time to time, particularly in April and early May of each year while I prepare for the annual Reveil broadcast of daybreak soundscapes.
-When it is working you can listen to it here:
+The project began in February-May 2019 as an “open microphone” soundscape stream hosted on the locusonus world-wide network of open microphones.
+My stream operates during the annual Reveil broadcast of daybreak soundscapes.

 During this period I was recording directly to a laptop using AC power so I was able to make recordings that lasted uninterrupted for several days.
 The great thing about this approach is that I could continue monitoring and adjusting the recording while I was away.
 I mounted two DPA 4060 miniature omni-directional microphones on either side of a sheet of plywood and then in most cases clamped that plywood under the overhang of a small out-building located near my home.
 This location was convenient for WIFI access for streaming as well as protection from the elements.

 From May to November 2019 I decided to stop streaming so that I could have more freedom to record in various locations around my property that were only accessible by battery and not within reach of WIFI.
 These recordings were on average between 24 to 36 hours long with short breaks roughly every 14 hours to change the battery.